livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraints:

-- A Parent has an owning identity.
+- A Parent has a designated identity used for authorization decisions.
 - A Parent is the anchor for Attributes and an endpoint for Edges.

 This file does not define Parent fields.